ambroz72/Business-Summary---Tableau-Project/README.md

 This sheet provides a bar chart showcasing the top 10 performers (e.g., sales representatives or employees) based on their contribution to sales.
 The chart allows for quick identification of the highest-performing individuals and their relative performance against one another.

-# Sheet 3: Sales Locations (Map)
+# Sheet 3: Sales Locations (Bar Chart)

-The final sheet visualizes sales data across different geographical locations using a map.
+The final sheet visualizes sales data usrepresented using a map.
 This helps in understanding the distribution of sales activity and identifying high-performing regions or areas where additional focus might be needed.